moov-io/go-sftp/README.md

 Yes please!
 Please review our [Contributing guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) to get started!

-This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) and uses Go v1.14 or higher.
+This project uses [Go Modules](https://go.dev/blog/using-go-modules) and Go v1.18 or newer.
 See [Golang's install instructions](https://golang.org/doc/install) for help setting up Go.
 You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/go-sftp/releases/latest) as well.
 We highly recommend you use a tagged release for production.

 ### Releasing